-The proposed project is the first attempt to develop and implement a curricula for procurement and E&S standards in Nigeria by offering professionalization and academic tracks in a custom-made, fit-for-purpose and sustainable manner through Centres of Excellence established in Nigerian Federal Universities similar to the Africa Center of Excellence (ACE) programs.
+The project is the first attempt to develop and implement a curriculum for procurement and E&S standards in Nigeria by offering professionalization and academic tracks in a custom-made, fit-for-purpose and sustainable manner through Centres of Excellence established in Nigerian Federal Universities similar to the Africa Center of Excellence (ACE) programs.
 While ACEs focus on regional collaboration within Sub-Saharan Africa, this project will focus on collaboration with Nigerian public, private, academic and sector partners.

-The cornerstone of this project is the creation of Centers of Excellence (SPESSCE) in Nigerian Universities to deliver a number of capacity building tracks in a sustainable manner in procurement, environmental and social standards.
-To accompany such an initiative, key stakeholders are involved in strategic design and will be effectively engaged in implementation and monitoring.
+The cornerstone of this project is the creation of Centers of Excellence (SPESSCE) in Nigerian Universities to deliver capacity building in a sustainable manner in procurement, environmental and social standards.
+To accompany such an initiative, key stakeholders will be effectively engaged in design, implementation and monitoring.
 This capacity development project is strategically and operationally planned in an aligned and coordinated manner across all tiers of government and involving all stakeholders (national and sub-national government, development partners, NGO's, private sector, etc.).
-Additionally, it is tightly linked to a real-time performance and change management program.
+Additionally, it is tightly linked to real-time performance and change management program.
 This creates continued urgency for using the newly developed capacities, and it creates a feedback loop from learning to performance which in turn helps inform curriculum design/enhancement and instruction delivery mechanisms.
 The adopted methodology will ensure a holistic approach to the elevation of capacities in Nigeria in full reliance on technology and E-learning tools and facilities.